What is the Statute of Limitations?

 Exceptions to the statute of limitations

-- Cases where a person sustained such serious injury that prevent them from making a claim.
-In this case, the person will have two years from the date where they are considered capable to do so
+- Cases where a person sustained such serious injury that prevents them from making a claim.
+In this case, the person will have two years from the date where they are considered capable to do so.